 What we have found is that good common sense and housekeeping practices keep us safe from most things.
 In general, follow these precautions:

 - Wear an approved dust mask when handling powders so you don't inhale dye or chemical dust.
 Inhaling powders and dusts of any kind is not good for you.
 Inhaling is the main way these type of things can get into your body.
 If you work with dyes and chemicals for a living, have allergies or chemical sensitivities, upgrade yourself to a good Deluxe Rubber Respirator.

 - Wipe up areas where you have been using powdered dyes or chemicals with a damp old towel afterwards, to pick up any stray powder so it won't get into or on stuff.
 Wipe up liquid spills immediately, because after they dry up, they can become airborne.

-- If there is any chance of getting the dyes or chemicals in your eyes, wear protective goggles.
+- If there is any chance of getting the dyes or chemicals in your eyes, wear protective eyewear.

 - Wear rubber gloves so that you don't wreck your skin or absorb stuff through your skin (though most molecules are too large to actually absorb) or look like some weird tie-dyed creature.

 - Provide adequate ventilation if fumes or powder dusts are present.
 This means cross ventilation, preferably with an exhaust fan.
 You can also put a box fan in one window, pointed to the outside to suck out room air, and open another window opposite for the fresh air to come in and replace it.

 - Don't breathe fumes.
 Dust masks don't help with fumes.
 Deluxe Rubber Respirators will keep you from breathing dusts, mists and vapors with the proper filters.